orbitdb/orbitdb/API.md

 db.events.on('replicated', (address) => ... )
 ```

-Emitted when a the database was synced with another peer.
+Emitted when the database has synced with another peer.
 This is usually a good place to re-query the database for updated results, eg. if a value of a key was changed or if there are new events in an event log.

 #### `replicate`
 ```javascript